ahjam-taoufik/devops_vagrant_wordpress/README.md

 9 - To destroy the box, use vagrant destroy.

-10- not forgot add in wp-config.php file this code  :  define('FS_METHOD','direct');
+10- don't forgot add in wp-config.php file this code  :  define('FS_METHOD','direct');